eats-project/farm-explorer/README.md

-Note: This sopftware is work in progress/proof of concept.
+Note: This software is work in progress/proof of concept.
 Expect messy code.
 Not production ready.

 # How to run